Customer-Centric Selling: What It Is and How to Use It (Free Checklist Included)

-This means sales professionals need to be more than just be charismatic and persuasive and stay on top of the current sales trends — they need to know how to listen, empathize, and be patient as the customer works through the sales process on their own time.
+This means sales professionals need to be more than just charismatic and persuasive and stay on top of the current sales trends.
+They need to know how to listen, empathize, and be patient as the customer works through the sales cycle on their own time.

 What are the benefits of customer-centric selling?